Assistive Tech

 Assistive Tech Programme

-Advancing digital inclusion of persons with disabilities.
+Advancing digital inclusion of persons with disabilities

 Our mission is to drive greater access and use of mobile technologies for persons with disabilities in emerging markets and maximise opportunities for social and economic inclusion.

-Today, over one billion people need at least one form of assistive technology (AT), but around 90 per cent of them do not have adequate access to the AT they require.
+Today, over one billion people need at least one form of assistive technology (AT), but around 90% of them do not have adequate access to the AT they require.
 This number is expected to double by 2050.
 The lack of access to AT limits the capacity for people to live healthy, productive, independent and dignified lives; and to access healthcare, education, the labour market and civic life.

 The restricted access to education and employment means that people with disabilities and households with disabled members remain economically disadvantaged and less able to participate in their communities.
 Research shows that in many countries, a disability and development gap is growing; unless people with disabilities are routinely included in development efforts, their socioeconomic status often remains static while the status of their non-disabled peers surges ahead.